REGULATION D OFFERINGS

 Can I Advertise my Offering?

-The SEC (and for Rules 504 and 505 each state) has specific rules concerning how a company solicits capital from investors - even if only a few investors are involved.
+The SEC has specific rules concerning how a company solicits capital from investors - even if only a few investors are involved.
 Through the enactment of the Jump-start Our Business Start-ups (JOBS) Act you are now allowed to use general advertising using Rule 506(c) under certain conditions.

 Find a PPM Template for Your Offering: